DanielMuller/farfromhome.asia/content/post/changing-continent-changing-life.md

 In Summer 2011, a big decision was taken: We are going to move to Singapore !

 The place was not totally unknown.
 My wife started working there temporarily during 8 month when we decided to move for real.
-During her small stay, I had the chance to stay there twice for one month, diving into a different culture on step at a time.
+During her small stay, I had the chance to stay there twice for one month, diving into a different culture on step at a time.<!--more-->

 Moving to another country or even to another continent is not that different than moving to the neighbor town.
 You pack all your stuff, put it in a minivan and open it again a few hours later.
 I just needed to pack all my stuff, put it in a sea container and open it six weeks later.
 If you forgot to pack something on D day, it becomes more difficult to just fetch it the next day.